GoodM4ven/TEMPLATE_PACKAGE_TALL/README.md

 command = "./laravel-boost-mcp.sh"
 ```

-**I was only able to get it to work using the `@openai/cli` package ran via `npm`, and the VSC extension wan't able to establish a connection for some reason...**
+**I was only able to get it to work using the `@openai/cli` package ran via `npm`, and the VSC extension wan't able to establish a connection for some reason...
+Still, the VSC extension is very useful to ask when the environment is broken and retain full access to project files.**

 ### Workbench Laravel Environment